 The COVID-19 pandemic is reshaping the purchasing behaviors of consumers.
+Although rental car companies, major buyers of used cars have slowed down their orders, consumers are still purchasing used cars.
 Shopping online has become the norm rather than the exception.
 As more consumers become comfortable in buying cars online, the demand is only going to grow.

 As competitors such as Vroom, Shift, etc. operate in the eCommerce of automotive retails, it will be interesting to see how the new players will continue to disrupt and dominate this traditional market, provide a convenient and superior customer experience and remain profitable in the long run.

-We hope this article has shed some light on Carvana’s profile and how does Carvana make money.
+We hope this article has shed some light on Carvana’s profile, how Carvana makes money and the Carvana business model.